 Black Bottom & Valley Businesses

-In 1937, Snow F. Grigsby, noted there were 48 grocery stores, 97 eating establishments, and 27 drug stores all owned by blacks in Detroit.
-These businesses combined annual payroll was over $304,700 (or $6,995,405 today).
+In 1937, Snow F. Grigsby noted that there were 48 grocery stores, 97 eating establishments, and 27 drugstores all owned by blacks in Detroit.
+These businesses had a combined annual payroll of over $304,700 (equivalent to $6,995,405 today).